lovre/netpy/README.md

 ###### Recommended prerequisites

-**It is recommended that attendees bring a laptop with a working installation of [Python](http://www.python.org), and the [NetworkX](http://networkx.github.io) and [CDlib](http://cdlib.readthedocs.io) packages.
+**It is recommended that attendees bring a laptop with a working installation of [Python](http://www.python.org), [NetworkX](http://networkx.github.io) and [CDlib](http://cdlib.readthedocs.io) packages, and necessary dependencies.
 Alternatively, you can work with any other network analysis package such as [igraph](http://igraph.org), [graph-tool](http://graph-tool.skewed.de) or [SNAP.py](http://snap.stanford.edu/snappy/).** Finally, for the purposes of visualization of smaller networks, it is recommended to have a working installation of some network analysis software such as [Gephi](http://gephi.org) or [visone](http://visone.info).

 ###### Tentative syllabus